 Routine appointments may be booked up to 4 weeks in advance

-For emergency, and any ailments, causing concerns that you feel you need to consult your GP, an appointment can be booked on the day (emergency appointments), appointments with the GP can start from 08:30 depending on the day, please call reception to book these appointments
+For emergency, and any ailments causing concerns that you feel you need to consult your GP, an appointment can be booked on the day (emergency appointments), appointments with the GP can start from 08:30 depending on the day, please call reception to book these appointments.

 Please be advised that your appointment is to discuss one condition with the GP, if you want to discuss more than one issue please make another appointment, this is so that the GP does not over run and therefore other patients are kept waiting.